justin2004/weblog/sparql-gotcha/README.md

 ---
 [1]    There are some variations on this simple query.
-Two I can think of right now are using [VALUES](https://www.w3.org/TR/sparql11-query/#inline-data) and using a literal instead of a variable (which you filter on).
+Two more I can think of right now are 1) using [VALUES](https://www.w3.org/TR/sparql11-query/#inline-data) and 2) using a literal instead of a variable (which you filter on).

 [2]    In order to run this query yourself you can use this bash command: